There are several ways to place a trade and check an order on tdameritrade.com. Learn about the Trade tab, SnapTicket, and related features here.

 FIGURE 1: TRADE FROM THE TRADE TAB.

-To place an option trade, go to Trade > Options > Buy/Sell.
-Then, enter strategy, symbol, action, number of contracts, expiration, strike, call/put, order type, price and time in force.
+To place an options trade, hover over the Trade tab and select Options.
+This will take you to the Buy & Sell page.
+Then, enter a strategy, symbol, action, number of contracts, expiration, strike, call/put, order type, price (except in the case of market orders), and time in force.
 Review the order and place the trade.
 Options trading available only in appropriately approved accounts.
 For illustrative purposes only.

 No matter where you navigate to on tdameritrade.com, SnapTicket remains at the bottom of your browser so you can conveniently place a trade.
-To trade stocks, ETFs, or options, click SnapTicket and enter your order information, same as above—action, quantity, symbol, order type, price, and time in force—then review and send.
+To trade stocks, ETFs, or options, select SnapTicket and enter your order information, same as above—action, quantity, symbol, order type, price (except with market orders), and time in force—then review and send.

 FIGURE 2: SNAPTICKET.